intel/mlir-extensions/docs/rfcs/XeGPU.md

 A simple rule of thumb is that wi_data size is 16 bit for matrix a (with exception for tf32 data type) on PVC.
 For all rest mapping, the wi_data size is 32bit, regardless PVC or ARC.
 Reference of related spirv extension: [SPV_INTEL_2d_block_io](https://github.com/KhronosGroup/SPIRV-Registry/pull/305), [add SPV_INTEL_subgroup_matrix_multiply_accumulate](https://github.com/KhronosGroup/SPIRV-Registry/pull/306)

-The sg_map required by DPAS operation can be propogated from DPAS to 2D block load operations at subgroup level.
-The sg_map can be associated with sg_map temporarily and throw away after the sg_map is propogated to tensor descriptor.
-The sg_map does not describe the data fragments  after the tensor being loaded to register, which is already being packed.
-Instead, it describes the data fragments based on the unpacked plain layout of the input and output tensors.
+The sg_map required by DPAS operation can be propogated to 2D block load operations at subgroup level.
+During the propogation, the sg_map may be temporarily associated with vector/arith/math operations and removed after it is propogated to tensor_desc.
+The sg_map does not describe the data fragments after the tensor being loaded and packed to registers.
+Instead, It describes the data fragments and packing built upon the plain tensor layout.

 Below are a few examples of DPAS's sg_map.
 ```mlir